Buying Property in Portugal

 The Algarve still holds the top spot as the best place to buy in the sun.
 There is evidence of much local development – with considerably more in the pipeline – but fortunately nothing like that in other so-called ´second-home hotspots´.
 The region remains a very attractive place to live, with one of the world´s best climates, a friendly populace and remarkably unspoiled countryside.
 The new roads that have dramatically improved communications have not spoiled the unique, quiet, laid-back atmosphere.

-The Algarve is definitely over the sales lull caused by the recent world recession.
+The Algarve is definitely over the sales lull caused by the last recession.
 Bargain properties have been snapped up and property prices are on the increase due to increased demand from the over taxed French and Italians and of course disillusioned Brexit Brits.
 There are literally thousands of people looking to buy a home in a better climate, either as an investment or as a semi-permanent home.
 Read a bit more here on our blog.

 Turkey, Cyprus, Bulgaria, Balkans, seriously?